-15 Apr 3 easy ways to decrease pain sensitivity that could be worsening your menstrual cramps
+15 Apr Slash pain sensitivity that’s worsening menstrual cramps

 If your menstrual cramps are more intense than those your friends seem to get, you may wonder why yours are different.
 One reason may be that you’re more sensitive to pain than they are, according to several studies (including this, this and this).
 This means that not only does menstrual cramp pain affect you more, other types of pain do, too.
 In fact, one study found that severe menstrual cramps could be an indicator that you’ll also have more pain at the dentist’s office.